FC Real Odesa

 FC Real Odesa was a professional football club based in Odesa, Ukraine.

 History

 The club was established in December 2002 in Odesa under the premise of a sports school who were fans of Real Madrid was created on the initiative of members of the Odesa City Council Serhiy and Anatoly Dire.

 The team participated in the 2003 Odesa city championship and also in the Ukrainian Football Amateur League.
-The team also won the Winter Championship in Odesa (2003–2004) and the Odessa City Cup (2003).
+The team also won the Winter Championship in Odesa (2003–2004) and the Odesa City Cup (2003).

 The team applied for a professional license and were granted one.
 Real Odesa entered the Ukrainian Second League for the 2004–05 season.
 Before the 2005–06 season the club withdrew their professional license.

 The club colors were white and black.